hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_conducting_7b773780-4236-41e8-b737-cda780c9c1a3-0_0.content.md

 # AI probes Gas Giants

 Welcome to our website dedicated to the exciting world of gas giant exploration!
-Our team of AInauts and their AI companions are conducting groundbreaking experiments on the surface of these massive planets, unlocking new insights into their composition and behavior.
+Our team of Ainautes and their AI companions are conducting groundbreaking experiments on the surface of these massive planets, unlocking new insights into their composition and behavior.

 ## About Us